 While a college degree can be helpful, finding high-paying jobs without a degree is no longer as hard as it once was.
 In any of the positions above, you can expect a decent income and exciting challenges.

-If you find yourself drawn to web development after reading this article, check out our Career Paths.
-Each Path is designed to teach you the skills and knowledge you'll need to land an entry-level position.
-We'll even guide you through your job search by helping you build a portfolio, providing a certificate you can feature in your resume, and sharing tips for your future interviews.
-Ready to get started?
-Use any of the links below to take your first steps toward your new career.
+If you find yourself drawn to web development after reading this article, check out our career paths.
+Each path is designed to teach you the skills and knowledge you’ll need to land an entry-level position.
+We’ll even guide you through your job search by helping you build a portfolio, providing a certificate you can feature in your resume, and sharing tips for your future interviews.

 Lastly, if you love the idea of helping people and businesses protect their data, learn more about the field with our introduction to cybersecurity course.